Chick2D/neofetch-themes/README.md

 Support
 ---

-I'd really appreciate any kind of donation to this project.
+I'd really appreciate any kind of support for me

 I'd prefer if I got gifted an Amazon or a Cubelelo giftcard, just message me on [Discord](https://discord.gg/tuWnYReXbS) or Reddit.